Table Of Contents

 The future will see more use cases like this.
 It will promote using OpenStack and Kubernetes together rather than at odds (one against the other).

-It is becoming more common for OpenStack teams to move their services to a standalone mode while upgrading their deployment services to integrate with Kubernetes more.
-By growing and improving projects like Kuryr, they can bridge containers and networking in OpenStack.
+It is becoming more common for OpenStack teams to move their services to a standalone mode while upgrading their deployment services to better integrate with Kubernetes.
+By growing and improving projects such as Kuryr, they can bridge containers and networking within OpenStack.

-On the Kubernetes side, the work is on to build and grow a list of plugins in Cloud Provider OpenStack to better supplement and integrate Kubernetes containers.
+On the Kubernetes side, work is underway to build and expand a list of OpenStack Cloud Provider plugins to improve integration with Kubernetes containers.
 This involves testing the integration points to ensure operations run smoothly with OpenStack infrastructure.

 Having this understanding partly helps answer the question of when to use OpenStack and when to use Kubernetes.
 Here’s more.